owigger/LogFlow/README.md

 # LogFlow

-A logsurfer replacement inspired by data-flow based pardigms.
+A logsurfer replacement inspired by data-flow based paradigms.

 using goflow version 0.1 because the current development branch is unstable and undocumented.